A Two-Week Journey on EuroHPC Leonardo

 We will continue to follow our plan while adapting as the AI landscape evolves.

-appleiphone → apple iphone | English | Brand + Product
+appleiphoneapple iphone | English | Brand + Product

 Acknowledgements

 This work uses Qwen3.5 9B (Alibaba Cloud, Apache 2.0) and Gemma 4 31B (Google DeepMind, Apache 2.0).
-DKSplit is released under Apache 2.0.
+DKSplit v0.3.1 is available now:

 We acknowledge the European High Performance Computing Joint Undertaking (EuroHPC JU) for awarding this project access to the Leonardo supercomputer, hosted by CINECA in Italy.